Are you tired of hearing loss holiday hell? Time to take charge and have some fun. Here’s how you can take the holiday bull by the horns!

 Bring backup tools.

-Also, you can leave it behind when you leave the room and when you come back you’ll see what people say when you’re not there.
+Also, you can leave it behind when you go to the bathroom and when you come back you’ll see what people say when you’re not there.

 Know you are not alone.